Renzodef/rclone-decrypt-express/README.md

 ## 📄 License

-This project is licensed under the `ℹ️ MIT` License.
+This project is licensed under the MIT License.
 See the [LICENSE](https://github.com/Renzodef/rclone-decrypt-express/blob/main/LICENSE) file for additional info.